joshua-williams/elegant/Writerside/topics/Elegant-Getting-Started.md

 ```bash
 elegant make:types
 ```
-### Inspecting Models
+### Inspecting Model Structure
-Sometimes it can be difficult to determine all of a model's available attributes and relationships just by skimming its code.
-Instead, try the `model:show` Elegant command, which provides a convenient overview of all the model's attributes and relations:
+When working with complex models, understanding their complete structure—including all properties and connections—can be challenging through code inspection alone.
+The model:show command offers a quick solution by displaying a comprehensive summary of a model's attributes and relationships in an easy-to-read format:
 ```bash
 elegant model:show
 ```